-Let’s learn the ins and outs of Home Depot’s clearance pricing and policies, and know the steps to take to pull off this fun challenge of penny shopping from beginning to end.
+Let’s learn the ins and outs of Home Depot, their pricing and policies, and know the steps needed to pull off this fun challenge of penny shopping from beginning to end.

-We’ll start with getting familiar with the basics such as the things you need to know like why the penny prices happen, where to find them, how to figure out the prices by looking at the tags, how to price check, and everything from finding these great deals to checking out.
+We’ll start with getting familiar with the basics such as the things you need to know like why the Home Depot penny items prices happen, where to find new penny items, how to figure out the prices by looking at the tags, how to price check, and everything from finding these great deals to checking out.

 Not All Home Depot Stores are the Same

-Additionally, you’d do well to remember that seasonal things may sell out faster or slower depending on when you shop.
+Additionally, you’d do well to remember that seasonal merchandise in a specific department may sell out faster or slower depending on when you shop.

 You Might Not Get The Deal After All